 Think of these little chickpea fritters as entry-level falafel.
 Though they're inspired by the Middle Eastern favorite, they're more mildly spiced, which makes them a nice choice for kids and those with sensitive palates.
-Plus, since they're made with canned chickpeas and aren't deep fried, they're quicker to make, and they won't turn you into a short-order cook.
+Plus, since they're made with canned chickpeas and aren't deep-fried, they're quick to make, and they won't turn you into a short-order cook.

 Prefer more spice?
 Bump up the quantities of cumin and coriander, and add a dash or two of hot sauce, if you'd like.

 Make it a Meal: Take inspiration from falafel sandwiches, and tuck the fritters into a storebought or homemade pita or wrap, along with Israeli salad, a drizzle of sesame tahini, and a little feta sprinkled with za'atar.
 Or serve them warm from the oven as a snack or cocktail accompaniment, with cool tzatziki yogurt sauce for dipping.